zogzog/cubicweb/doc/book/en/devrepo/testing.rst

 This implies several things:

 * when using a request, or code executed in hooks, this database connection handling is totally transparent

-* however, take care when writing tests: you are usually faking / testing both the server and the client side, so you have to decide when to use RepoAccess.client_cnx / RepoAccess.repo_cnx.
+* however, take care when writing tests: you are usually faking / testing both the server and the client side, so you have to decide when to use RepoAccess.client_cnx or RepoAccess.repo_cnx.
 Ask yourself "where the code I want to test will be running, client or repository side ?".
-The response is usually : use a client connection :)
+The response is usually: use a repo (since the "client connection" concept is going away in a couple of releases).
-  However, if you really need using a server-side object:

-  - commit / rollback will free the database connection (unless explicitly told not to do so).

-  - if you issue a query after that without asking for a database connection (`session.get_cnxset()`), you will end up with a 'None type has no attribute source()' error